-But graduating any institution just isn’t what it used to be.
+But graduating from any institution just isn’t what it used to be.

 Many people think that once they have the paper, and they start going to work, they can stop learning.

-This attitude diminishes your potential because rapid changes in almost every area of the work is making your current knowledge obsolete.
+This attitude diminishes your potential because of rapid changes in almost every area of the work are making your current knowledge obsolete.

 Technological changes demand continuous connections between education and employment.